jonlpersson/ed-latimore/site/_posts/2023-08-21-5-steps-to-control-your-temper-and-stop-being-scared.md

 Stuff doesn’t equal happiness.
 So what will make you happy?
 It’s not the absence of material objects that will make you happy; It’s focusing your energy on things that take your emotions and offer a return on investment in them.
 This means I focus on experiences, good meals with people, conversation, connection, making a difference, and my craft.

 Those items have one thing in common: they all depend on \*my\* frame of reference and actions.
-Even good food--which requires money--is only good because of the experience that goes along with it and the people I share the meal with.
+Even good food–which requires money–is only good because of the experience that goes along with it and the people I share the meal with.

-At the end of the day, all you’re left with is your memories and the memories people have of you--and even then, those will eventually fade.
+At the end of the day, all you’re left with is your memories and the memories people have of you–and even then, those will eventually fade.

 ## In summary